-However, this double step can be reduced, with subsequent energy savings, by using a linear motor rod-style actuator solution such as an ETT series unit, which is able to directly generate linear motion through the principle of electro-magnetism.
+However, this double step can be reduced, with subsequent energy savings, by using a linear motor rod-style actuator solution such as a Parker ETT series unit, which is able to directly generate linear motion through the principle of electromagnetism.

-Another favorable attribute of a linear motor actuator compared with a pneumatic solution is the precise positioning achievable along its entire stroke.
-On-board feedback via an integrated analogue position sensor allows positioning precision to within 0.05mm.
+Another favorable attribute of an electric linear motor actuator compared versus a pneumatic actuator solution is the precise positioning achievable along its entire stroke.
+On-board feedback via an integrated analogue linear position sensor allows positioning precision to within 0.05mm.

 The technical advantages of the latest electric linear motor actuators are clear, but what about the cost comparison we hear you ask?

-Well, consider a typical application involving the transfer of a 15kg load at 30 cycles per minute, for example.
-Here, a pneumatic solution would work with a pressure of approximately 2 bar, while the ETT solution consumes just 30W of electricity every cycle.
+Well, consider electric actuators applications and performance.
+A typical application involving the transfer of a 15kg load at 30 cycles per minute, for example.
+Here, a pneumatic cylinder solution would work with a pressure of approximately 2 bar, while the Parker ETT linear motor actuator solution consumes just 30W of electricity every cycle.
 Sure, the initial start-up cost for the electric actuator solution is higher than its pneumatic counterpart, but the cumulative energy cost savings mean your initial investment would be recouped well within one year.